 }

-While it’s important to be specific, it’s also possible to overcomplicate your schema with unnecessary constraints or deeply nested structures.
-This can make your schema harder to maintain and debug.
+While it’s important to define a comprehensive schema, overcomplicating it with unnecessary constraints or deeply nested structures can make it difficult to maintain and debug.

-How to Avoid It: Keep your schema as simple as possible while still meeting your validation requirements.
-Use modular schemas and $ref
+Keep your schema as simple as possible while still meeting your requirements.
+Break down complex schemas into smaller, reusable components using $ref to reference external schemas.